<img alt="" src="https://secure.lazy8krti.com/218831.png" style="display:none;">

 • Supported new policy plan to make treatments more accessible using emotionally engaging case studies

-• Collaborated with cancer care stakeholders to innovate patient support programmes
+• Collaborated with cancer care stakeholders to innovate patient support programs

 • Developed interactive virtual model to drive awareness of patient experience among patients and clinical stakeholders